Contempt case: Daniyal out of race

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court (SC) on Thursday debarred PML-N former federal minister for privatization Daniyal Aziz from contesting the forthcoming general elections after convicting him in a contempt of court case.
+ISLAMABAD: The Supreme Court (SC) on Thursday debarred PML-N former federal minister for privatisation Daniyal Aziz from contesting the forthcoming general elections after convicting him in a contempt of court case.

 A three-member bench of the apex court headed by Justice Sheikh Azmat Saeed and comprising Justice Mushir Alam and Justice Mazhar Alam Miankhel announced judgment in a contempt of court case against former federal minister for privatization Daniyal Aziz.